Aaron-Bopp/TIM/40_Evergreens/Fear cannot be a deterant for deconstructing your faith.md

-Depending on your level of [[indoctrination]] and your continued involvement in the church you may have a more objective view of the [[Christianity]] already, but I don't think you can get rid of the fear of hell, or the fear of [[judgement|judgment]], or the fear of "worldlyness" until you let go of the baggage ^[[[Working through trauma can involve of a lot of letting go]]] and reconcile your fear ^[[[We carry our childhood wounds into adulthood]]]
+Depending on your level of [[indoctrination]] and your continued involvement in the church you may have a more objective view of the [[Christianity]] already, but I don't think you can get rid of the fear of hell, or the fear of [[judgement|judgment]], or the fear of "worldliness" until you let go of the baggage ^[[[Working through trauma can involve of a lot of letting go]]] and reconcile your fear ^[[[We carry our childhood wounds into adulthood]]]